 Start your own project or get involved in an existing project!
 The CEMUS Forum also works as a launching pad for student project ideas.
 Support can be given in the form of people to bounce ideas off of, access to a broad contact network, use of a variety of venues, help with marketing campaigns/advertising and economic support.
-Projects are initiated through a dialogue with Forum staff, and in close collaboration with Cemus Roots.You can also apply to and take the Sustainable Development – Project Management and Communication course, 15 credits autumn and spring semesters.
+Projects are initiated through a dialogue with Forum staff, and in close collaboration with CEMUS Roots.You can also apply to and take the Sustainable Development – Project Management and Communication course, 15 credits autumn and spring semesters.
 Read more about the projects within that course here and here.
 You could also get involved in the following existing projects:

-- Uppsala Sustainability Festival
+- Uppsala Sustainability Day

 - Fossil Free Uppsala University